1605200517/gists/ramdisk-maven.md

 ## Next steps

+While ramdisk does not bring enough gain, there could be other optimization vectors.

+For example:

+* Try parallel thread execution
+* Try parallel downloads
-Repeat experiment with a local mirror.
+* Repeat the experiment with a local mirror.
 That is if you use a binary package repository software like Nexus or JFrog you can tell it to cache packages in your local network.